Table of Contents[Hide][Show]

 - Each paid traveler may have only one pet carrier.

-- While at the airport terminal and onboard the aircraft, pets must remain completely in the carrier and only be handled by the traveler.
+- While at the airport terminal and onboard the aircraft, pets must remain entirely in the carrier and only be handled by the traveler.

 - Pet(s) must fit comfortably in the carrier and may not protrude from the carrier.

-- Passengers with pets must check in with an Allegiant agent at the ticket counter or gate counter at least one (1) hour prior to scheduled departure to ensure pets and pet carriers are compliant with the above guidelines.
+- Passengers with pets must check in with an Allegiant agent at the ticket counter or gate counter at least one (1) hour before scheduled departure to ensure pets and pet carriers are compliant with the above guidelines.

 - Allegiant does not transport animals in the cargo bin.